CARRIER AIDED PROTECTION 101: A COMPREHENSIVE GUIDE

 The main aim of electrical power transmission is to maintain an uninterrupted power supply of electricity to all consumers.
 Electrical faults however cause interruption of supply.
 When the fault is detected by the protective relays, the fault current is interrupted by the circuit breaker.
 In LV and MV systems three reclosure of the CB is allowed.
 This is because it helps burn out the foreign objects trees etc causing the fault.
 But in the HV/EHV system, only one reclosure is allowed.

 This is because, in the HV/EHV system, the fault MVA is high and causes harm to the CB and other equipment in the line.
 In HV/EHV systems, the reclosure is very fast, it helps improve the stability of the system.
 The interruption in the system creates a drift in the generator’s rotor angle.
-If they drift apart beyond a critical angle the system loses stability.
+If the drift is beyond a critical angle the entire system loses the stability.
 However, if the supply is restored before the critical time, the system can pull together and remain stable.

 Since HV/EHV lines are mostly tie lines, therefore to quench the transient arc of the fault the line must be instantaneously and simultaneously tripped/unloaded from both ends.
 The distance relay 21 does not meet the instantaneous and simultaneous operation of CB from both ends.
 Only 60% of the line gets instantaneous highspeed protection from both ends.
 The remaining 40% that is 20% of each near end gets instantaneous highspeed protection at the local end but not at the remote end.